th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/news/top-news-notification-http.md

 </details>

 # Top News Notification HTTP
-The purpose of this topic is to allow the user to get the new notification from sport, economy and politics.
+The purpose of this theme is to allow the user to receive the new notifications from sports, business and politics.
-We use three different HTTp requests to collect the top news from each topic.
+We use three different HTTp requests to get the top news from each topic.
-From the intent we extract the specific topic name (`e.g: politic`) and pass it to a switch-node named `NotificationSelector`, which will then pass the information to the corresponding HTTP request Node.
-From the HPPT node, the first Topic on n-tv website is fetched and sent to TTS node.
+From the intent, we extract the specific topic name (`e.g.: Politics`) and pass it to a switch node called `NotificationSelector`, which then passes the information to the corresponding HTTP request node.
+From the HPPT node, the first topic is retrieved from the respective web pages and sent to the TTS node.

-the intent is something like :
+The intent is roughly as follows:

 ```
 [GetNotificationForNews]
 top new from economy{economy}
-top new from politic{politic}
+top new from politic{politics}
-top new from sport{sport}
+top new from sport

 ```
-The TTS will then output the first news corresponding to the topic set in intent.
+The TTS will then output the first message from the corresponding topic.

 ![top_news_notification](../../../assets/top_news_notification.png)